rhayes777/PyAutoFit/docs/overview/non_linear_search.rst

    conf.instance = conf.Config(output_path="path/to/output")

-The path structure within this folder of a given *non-linear search* can be chosen using the *Paths* class when the *non-linear search* is instantiated.
+The path structure within this folder of a given ``NonLinearSearch`` can be chosen using the *Paths* class when the ``NonLinearSearch`` is instantiated.
 For fits to many data-sets, this is important in ensuring results are clearly labeled and the path where outputs occur do not clash.

 The example code below would output the results to the path '/path/to/output/folder_0/folder_1/name/emcee':